cakrayp/whatsapp-cakrabot-md/README.md

 <a href="https://github.com/cakrayp"><img title="Author" src="https://img.shields.io/badge/Author-Cakrayp-orange.svg?style=for-the-badge&logo=github"></a>
 </p>

-Hello everybody, hown are you all, I hope you're good.
+Hello everybody, how are you all, I hope you're good.
 So I just make this my program first.
 I have been understand all for use it and you can use it well for whatsapp bot users